Nonacademic Code of Conduct

 Student Conduct Committee Hearing

-All committee hearings will be convened in Trenton, N.J.
-Students unable to travel to Trenton may attend the hearing telephonically via conference call or video interface.
+All committee hearings will convene in Trenton, NJ.
+Students unable to travel to Trenton may attend the hearing telephonically, via conference call or video interface.
 A single audio recording of the hearing will be made by the University.
 Deliberations will not be recorded.

 - The student may have an advisor present at the hearing, however, the student is responsible for presenting his/her information and, therefore, the advisor is not permitted to speak or participate directly in the hearing.

-- The student will be allowed to review the investigating officer’s report (a copy to be provided prior to the hearing), listen to the investigating officer deliver the report and suggest questions for the Committee Chair to ask.
+- The student will be allowed to review the investigation report (a copy to be provided prior to the hearing), listen to the investigating staff deliver the report and suggest questions for the Committee Chair to ask.